-The Special Consideration Policy is located in the Examination Policies folder.
+The Special Consideration Policy is located within this exam policy.

 There is no specific JCQ regulation that refers to a 'policy' requirement in this respect though it might be good practice to bring all aspects of the process together in one place, as a central point of reference.